May 19, 2016

 FAST FACT: Obama has budgeted $17,613 for each UAC expected to illegally cross into the United States this year

-Anti-borders communist Adelina Nichols says Hispanic voters in Gwinnett County, Georgia should vote to punish elected officials who help enforce American immigration laws.
+Anti-borders communist-tied Adelina Nichols says Hispanic voters in Gwinnett County, Georgia should vote to punish elected officials who help enforce American immigration laws.

 Adelina Nichols says Hispanic voters in Gwinnett County, Georgia should vote to punish elected officials who help enforce American immigration laws.